devanshithakar12/Azure-ML-vs-AWS-SageMaker-/README.md

    ![p11](https://user-images.githubusercontent.com/33441411/164125333-0dd3f095-b68f-4871-a2e9-b82d290691af.png)

    * Let's take a look at the Custom Tranform option.
 Select Python(Pandas).
 Enter this query: df.info().
 You will see 1045 entries that are remaining after all the transformations.
 We do not have to save this.
 Let's click on Custom transform again.
 Select Python(Pandas).

-Insert this code.
+ Insert this code:

 import pandas as pd